HMS Diana (H49): Description

+Construction and career

+With the Royal Navy

-Diana was ordered under the 1930 Naval Estimates on 2 February 1931 from the yards of Palmers Shipbuilding and Iron Company, Hebburn-on-Tyne.
-She was laid down on 12 June 1931, launched on 16 June 1932 and finally commissioned into the Navy on 21 December 1932.
+Diana was ordered under the 1930 Naval Estimates on 2 February 1931 from Palmers Shipbuilding and Iron Company.
+She was laid down at the company's shipyard in Hebburn-on-Tyne on 12 June 1931, launched on 16 June 1932 and finally commissioned into the Navy on 21 December 1932.
 She cost a total of £229,502, excluding the weapons and the communications equipment which were supplied by the Admiralty.

-Operational history

-With the Royal Navy

 The ship was initially assigned to the 1st Destroyer Flotilla in the Mediterranean and made a brief deployment to the Persian Gulf and Red Sea in September–November 1933.
 While in the Mediterranean, Diana was commanded by Geoffrey Oliver for a time.
 The ship was refitted at Sheerness Dockyard between 3 September and 23 October 1934 for service on the China Station with the 8th (later the 21st) Destroyer Flotilla and arrived there in January 1935.
+However she visited Bristol and moored at St Augustine's Bridge from 20 June to 1 July 1935.
 She was attached to the Mediterranean Fleet in the Red Sea from September 1935 to May 1936 during the Abyssinian Crisis and made port visits in Bombay and East Africa before returning to Hong Kong on 7 August.
 On one occasion in 1937 Diana investigated why a lighthouse near Amoy was not lit and discovered that it had been attacked by pirates.
 She remained in the Far East until the rise in tensions before World War II began prompted her recall in August 1939.